 Paper Handouts: Student Snapshot Behavior Intervention

-The West Virginia Parent Training & Information, Inc. is committed to providing access to our web pages for individuals with disabilities.
-The content of this site has been tested for usability and accessibility using a combination of standards-based, automated procedures and accepted heuristic methods.
-We make every effort to comply with the requirements of Section 508 of the Rehabilitation Act.
-Compliance is an ongoing process and we encourage notification when information on our website is inaccessible.
-If for any reason you are having difficulty accessing any of our resources please call us at (304) 472-5697 or contact us at https://wvpti-inc.org/contact/.
+The West Virginia Parent Training & Information, Inc. is dedicated to ensuring our website is accessible to individuals with disabilities.
+We have thoroughly tested the content of this site for usability and accessibility, utilizing both standards-based automated procedures and accepted heuristic methods.
+Our efforts aim to fully comply with the requirements outlined in Section 508 of the Rehabilitation Act.
+As accessibility is an ongoing priority, we welcome notifications regarding any inaccessible content.
+Should you encounter any difficulties accessing our resources, please do not hesitate to contact us at (304) 472-5697 or visit our contact page.(https://wvpti-inc.org/contact)

-The contents of this website were developed under a grant from the US Department of Education, #H328M140005, Project Officer David Emenheiser.
-However, those contents do not necessarily represent the policy of the US Department of Education, and you should not assume endorsement by the Federal Government.
+This website was developed under the US Department of Education grant #H328M140005.
+The contents do not necessarily reflect the policy of the US Department of Education, and no endorsement by the Federal Government should be inferred.